lake-wg/edhoc/draft-ietf-lake-traces.md

 c9 f5 87 9d dd 4e 25 68 f6 94 46 c3 06 52 5f ef
 ~~~~~~~~

-R constructs the input needed to derive the EDHOC message_4 nonce, see {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using the EDHOC hash algorithm:
+The Responder constructs the input needed to derive the EDHOC message_4 nonce, see {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using the EDHOC hash algorithm:

           IV_4 = EDHOC_KDF( PRK_4e3m, 9, TH_4, iv_length )
                = HKDF-Expand( PRK_4x3m, info, iv_length )

-  where length is the nonce length of EDHOC AEAD algorithm,
+  where length is the nonce length in bytes for the EDHOC AEAD algorithm,
   and info for IV_4 is:

     info =